pfunk-ml/VisionProjectKrang/Documentation/ReadMe
Nehchal.md

         6. Move the checkerboard in different directions and change orientations, while the program captures different scenes.
         7. Copy or move the generated calibration file to a Data/ folder named camCalib0.xml for cam 0, camCalib1.xml for cam 1 and so on.

     Extrinsic Parameters
     --------------------

+    Note: If intrinsic calibration is done, then it is recommended to do extrinsic calibration as well.

     Extrinsic parameters depend upon the how the camera is mounted.
 Extrinsic parameters refers to the transformation matrix from world frame to camera frame (Tworld_cam).